Download: What practical information should I know? (PDF, 8 pages)

 Opioids: Medications that relieve pain.

-Palliative approach: An approach to care that aims to improve the quality of life of individuals and families facing a terminal illness, through prevention and relief of suffering.
-This involves early identification and impeccable assessment and treatment of pain and other physical, psycho-social and spiritual problems.
+Palliative approach: An approach to care that aims to improve the quality of life for individuals with a fatal condition and their families.
+It can reduce their suffering through early identification, assessment and treatment of pain, physical, psychological, social, cultural and spiritual needs.

-Palliative / Comfort care: A type of health care for patients and families facing life-threatening illness.
+Palliative / Comfort care: Type of health care for patients and families facing life-threatening illness.
 Palliative care helps patients to achieve the best possible quality of life right up until the end of life.
-Palliative care is also called end-of-life, or comfort care (Canadian Virtual Hospice).
+Palliative care is also called end-of-life, or comfort, care.

-Person-centred care: A philosophy that recognizes that individuals have unique values, personal history and personality and that each person has an equal right to dignity, respect, and to participate fully in their environment.
+Person-centred care: A philosophy that recognizes that individuals have unique values, personal history and personality and that each person has an equal right to dignity, respect, and full participation in their environment.

 Substitute decision-maker: A person who makes medical decisions and provides consent for treatment or withdrawal of treatment on behalf of another person who is incapable of communicating their wishes on their own.

-Transfers to the hospital: Moving a person from home or a long-term care home to the hospital by ambulance.
+Transfers to the hospital: Moving a person from the home or long-term care home to the hospital by ambulance.

 Ventilator: A machine used to assist with breathing if a person cannot breathe independently.